Deviled egg pasta salad is everything you love about a deviled egg turned into a delicious appetizer that everyone will enjoy.

 Top with reserved egg and garnish with green onion if desired.

-Leftover deviled egg pasta salad can be stored in the refrigerator for up to 2 days.
-I prefer it cold anyways, so like to let it sit in the fridge before serving.
+Storage: Leftover deviled egg pasta salad can be stored in the refrigerator for up to 2 days in an airtight container.
+I prefer it cold anyway, so I like to let it sit in the fridge before serving.

 Recipe